fe-jcorreia/algorithms-and-data-structures/README.md

 # Data Structures in C

-Implementations of data structures in C language.
+Implementations of data structures in C language